 “And she had a think about it and went, ‘Hmmm . . .
 I can see your point!’”

-Presenter Steph McGovern says she turned down Strictly Come Dancing this year (2020) in order to launch her Channel 4 series, Steph’s Packed Lunch.
+Presenter Steph McGovern says she turned down Strictly Come Dancing in 2020 in order to launch her Channel 4 series, Steph’s Packed Lunch.